Coffea stenophylla: Etymology

-The specific epithet is derived from the Greek: stenos (narrow) and phyllon (leaf) to give “narrow-leaved”.
+The specific epithet is derived from the Greek: stenos (narrow) and phyllon (leaf) to give "narrow-leaved".

 History

 C. stenophylla was discovered by Swedish botanist Adam Afzelius in the 18th century, and first published by Scottish botanist George Don.

 A sample of seeds was obtained by Sir William H. Quayle Jones, the Deputy Governor of Sierra Leone, in 1894.
 The plant was cultivated by the Royal Botanical Gardens in Kew, and samples were sent to Trinidad.

 J. H. Hart, F.L.S, the Superintendent of the Royal Botanic Gardens, Trinidad, reported in 1898 that the plants had fruited for the first time, four years from being planted.
 He described the flavour of the prepared cup of coffee as excellent, and equal to the finest Coffea arabica.

-C. stenophylla produces small berries and has a low yield compared to the commercially dominate species and is therefore not widely used in global coffee production.
-Field research done in 2018 indicates that C.stenophylla was not currently being commercially cultivated, and a search was performed to try to find living specimens.
+C. stenophylla produces small berries and has a low yield compared to the commercially dominant species and is therefore not widely used in global coffee production.
+Field research done in 2018 indicates that C. stenophylla was not currently being commercially cultivated, and a search was performed to try to find living specimens.
 Samples were finally located in 2019 and 2020 growing in the wild.
 This wild plant stock is currently being propagated for future sensory and agronomic evaluation as well as species protection.